kodadot/subwork/docs/amenities-in-coworking-space.md

 flexible
 ---
-- On-site support
+- on-site support
   - your code doesn't build?
 We have experts in Rust, Typescript, Vue, Substrate, Solidity
-- Bicycle-friendly
+- bicycle-friendly
   - you can come to SubWork on bike!
-- Crypto-enabled
+- crypto-enabled
   - place on earth where price talk is allowed
-- Air-conditioning
+- air-conditioning
   - right working temperature

 drinks